 Under PEP 257 and Google style, always — __init__ is a public method and public methods should have docstrings.
 Under NumPy style, optionally — only when additional initialization detail is needed beyond what the class docstring's Parameters section already covers.
 Under any convention, a well-named parameter with an accurate type hint sometimes communicates more cleanly than a docstring that merely restates the signature.

-Where does the Raises section go — class docstring or __init__?
+Where does the Raises section go in a class docstring vs __init__?

 It follows the same placement rule as your parameter documentation.
 Under PEP 257 and Google style, Raises belongs in the __init__ docstring alongside Args — constructor failure modes are part of constructor behavior.
 Under NumPy / numpydoc style, Raises belongs in the class docstring's named Raises section, which appears after Parameters and before Attributes.
 Only document exceptions a caller can realistically anticipate and handle.

-How do I document @classmethod alternative constructors like from_dict or from_file?
+How should I document @classmethod alternative constructors like from_dict or from_file?

 Each @classmethod constructor is a public method and should carry its own docstring written directly under its def line, with Args, Returns, and Raises sections as needed.
 The class docstring can note that alternative constructors exist, but should not duplicate their parameter documentation.
 This approach is consistent across PEP 257, Google style, and NumPy style.